 Please note that licences expire after five years.

-Section 257 of the Housing Act 2004 applies to whole converted properties rather than individual dwellings and describes a HMO as a building or part of a building which has been converted into and consists of self-contained flats of which less than two thirds are owner-occupied, and the conversion work did not comply with the appropriate building standards (Usually the 1991 Building Regulations) and still does not comply.
+Section 257 of the Housing Act 2004 applies to whole converted properties rather than individual dwellings.
+It describes a HMO as a building or part of a building which has been converted into, and consists of, self-contained flats.
+Of which, less than two thirds are owner-occupied, and the conversion work did not comply with the appropriate building standards (usually the 1991 Building Regulations) and still does not comply.